kmcd/codecast/01_command_line/script.md

   0:06 [wa]
   0:36 [ev]
   0:00 [kh]
    This set of options displays the processes belonging to every user.
-Using the options without the leading dash invokes the command with “BSD-style” behavior.
+Using the options without the leading dash invokes the command with "BSD-style" behavior.
 The Linux version of ps can emulate the behavior of the ps pro- gram found in several Unix implementations.
 With these options, we get the additional columns shown in Table 10-2.
   Table 10-2: BSD-Style ps Column Headers
   Header Meaning
   USER User ID.
 This is the owner of the process. %CPU CPU usage as a percent.